The Best Restaurants in Jersey City

 Maritime Parc

 Overlooking the marina in Liberty State Park, the patio of Maritime Parc offers views of boats, Jersey City skyscrapers and the tip of Lower Manhattan.
 The restaurant received a makeover in 2019, with more comfortable seating.
-The draw, however, is the modern American menu of chef/owner Chris Siversen.
-Seafood is a particular strength, but the salads, pastas, sides, meat dishes (including the MP burger) and desserts, give reason to visit as well. —EL
+The main draw, however, is the modern American menu of chef/owner Chris Siversen.
+Seafood is a particular strength, but the salads, pastas, sides, meat dishes (including the MP burger) and desserts give reason to visit as well. —EL

 84 Audrey Zapp Drive, 201-413-0050